openai/spinningup/docs/user/algorithms.rst

 Why These Algorithms?
 =====================

-We chose the core deep RL algorithms in this package to reflect useful progressions of ideas from the recent history of the field, culminating in two algorithms in particular---PPO and SAC---which are close to SOTA on reliability and sample efficiency among policy-learning algorithms.
+We chose the core deep RL algorithms in this package to reflect useful progressions of ideas from the recent history of the field, culminating in two algorithms in particular---PPO and SAC---which are close to state of the art on reliability and sample efficiency among policy-learning algorithms.
 They also expose some of the trade-offs that get made in designing and using algorithms in deep RL.

 The On-Policy Algorithms
 ------------------------